- What is a Search Firm?

 - Choosing a Firm

 - Tips for Connecting with a Search Firm

+Staffing agencies, third-party recruiters, temporary employment agencies, headhunters or search firms are organizations or individuals that recruit candidates for temporary, part-time or full-time employment opportunities for other organizations.
 Employers use search firms when they do not have the time or expertise to fill positions using their own resources.
-Reasons may include the need to fill contract positions, rapid company growth, interest in luring a competitor to the company, a needed internal change requiring an outsider, or higher level or specialized openings where there are fewer qualified candidates.
-A company may work with one preferred search firm or several firms.
+Reasons may include the need to fill contract positions, rapid company growth, a needed internal change requiring an outsider, or higher level or specialized openings where there are fewer qualified candidates.

 Search firms are typically divided into large global companies or small specialists or “boutiques”.
 Global search firms can be organized either as highly centralized and integrated or as independently run branches or networks.
 Integrated firms can have more consistent standards and adopt a common way of conducting searches while branches can be more entrepreneurial.
 Boutique firms tend to be specialized by sector or industry niches, for example biotechnology, financial services media, software, and emerging technologies.

 The search firm exists to help client companies find employees, not to help people find jobs (even though that is the outcome)!
 The client company pays their fee.
 Fees are usually a percentage of the annual salary for the position being filled.
 Positions can range from entry level to upper level for experienced individuals.